sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

   </tr>
   <tr>
     <td>IITB Agile Governance Framework</td>
     <td>Produce a standard framework for governing IT Projects under the Target IT Solution Delivery Model.
-A standard framework is needed to reduce confusion</td>
+A standard framework is needed to reduce confusion, ensure coherence between teams, and ensure governance remains lightweight in order to provide space for agility.</td>
     <td>
     <b><i>BPMO</i></b><br>
     Senior Advisors<br>